bnomei/kirby3-robots-txt/README.md

 ## Adding Sitemap Link to Robots.txt

-This plugin will added the sitemap link **automatically** to the `robots.txt` file for most available SEO plugins.
+This plugin will add the sitemap link **automatically** to the `robots.txt` file for most available SEO plugins.
 You can skip setting the `bnomei.robots-txt.sitemap` config value to `sitemap.xml` in that case.

 ## Setup